 5 4 3 2 1 Is exceptionally able to retrieve information from both short and long term memory.
 Overreacts.
 Becomes impatient and overly critical if work is not perfect.
 Prefers to work on projects that provide a challenge.
 Gets angry or cries if things go wrong.
 Exhibits concern about social or political problems unusual for others; is concerned about right and wrong.
 Is critical of others and/or the teacher.
 Exhibits a zany sense of humor; enjoys word play and the use of puns.
 Is resistant to the routine drill on repetitive tasks covering information already know, such as math facts, spelling or handwriting.
 Is domineering.
 Can produce "reasons", which may be elaborate and/or highly creative, for not doing things in the way originally presented.
 Disagrees vocally with others or with the teacher about ideas and values.
 Likes to organize or bring structure to things and/or people.
-Self-critical; impatient with others.

-What special intellectual and/or academic strengths suggest that your child may need programs or services outside of the regular program?
-Please elaborate.
-Use back if necessary.
+Self-critical; impatient with others. hat special intellectual and/or academic strengths suggest t services outside of the regular program?
+Please elaborate. rams

-What special talents or skills does your child have?

-Give some examples of behavior that illustrate these talents and/or skills:

-Favorite school subject is:

-Comment of general attitude toward school:

-Hobbies and special interests:

-In which, if any, academic areas does your child's performance seem to be well below his/her ability?
-Please elaborate.

-What special lessons, training, or learning opportunities does your child have outside of school?

-What are some of the influences at home/school that may negatively influence your child's performance at school?

-What other things would you like us to know about your child that would assist us in planning a program for your child?

-Favorite leisure time activity:

-Form-2 TAG
+Give some examples of behavior that illustrate these talents and/or skills: Favorite school subject is: Comment of general attitude toward school: Hobbies and special interests: In which, if any, academic areas does your child's performance seem tability?
+Please elaborate. to be well below his/her What special lessons, training, or learning opportunities does your chil ld have outside of school?
+What are some of the influences at home/school that may negatively in performance at school? nfluence your child's What other things would you like us to know about your child that wo program for your child? uld assist us in planning a Favorite leisure time activity: MONROE SCHOOL DISTRICT #1J Form-2 TAG